Spider-Man Unlimited (video game): Reception

 Spider-Man Unlimited has been well received by customers; as of December 2014, it has been downloaded more than 30 million times.
 Media outlets noted it had a "dedicated" and "hardcore" fanbase.
 Critics have provided "generally favorable reviews", according to Metacritic, which assigns a score of 79 out of 100 based on 10 reviews.
 Jim Squires, writing for Gamezebo, stated the game "is both how you do a runner right AND how you do a superhero game right".
 Shaun Musgrave of TouchArcade recommended it to both Spider-Man fans and endless runner fans.
-Polygon's Justin McElroy said "Spider-Man Unlimited is a top-notch game all on its own".
+Polygons Justin McElroy said "Spider-Man Unlimited is a top-notch game all on its own".
 The staff of Download.com appreciated its combination of "great graphics, super-spidey skills, and the old-school feel of a classic runner game".
 For 148Apps.com, Jennifer Allen wrote, "Despite [some problems], Spider-Man Unlimited is a surprisingly well-made endless runner".
 Peter Willington of Pocket Gamer wrote that those waiting for a Spider-Man game would "be disappointed" but that it is "a high quality auto-runner".

 Squires, Willington, and McElroy praised the responsiveness of the game's controls, and the Download.com staff enjoyed its intuitiveness.
 Regarding the audio, Musgrave and Willington praised the voice acting, Musgrave commended the soundtrack, and Willington praised the sound effects.
 Musgrave, Willington, and McElroy also commended the animation; Musgrave and Willington mainly appreciated the comic book-like style, and Musgrave and McElroy the varied environments.
 Squires said it has "a perfect mix of speed, humor, missions, and collectibles", while McElroy and the Download.com staff highlighted the possibility of having collectible Spider-Men.
 Squires and Musgrave praised the variability between running, swinging, climbing and free-falling; the former stated, "the result is a game that continues to feel fresh long after the hundredth play".